What Qualifies as an Unfit Parent in New York State?

 Unfit Parent Allegations During Divorce or Custody Cases

-During heated custody disputes in Brooklyn family courts, one parent may accuse the other of being unfit as a strategy to gain full custody.
+During heated custody disputes in New York City family courts, one parent may accuse the other of being unfit as a strategy to gain full custody.
 However, courts require objective evidence.
 Allegations alone, without documentation, carry little weight.
 To counter false claims, a parent needs to present school records, co-parenting logs, therapist statements, or testimony from neutral third parties.

 Judges will also review how each parent cooperates with court orders, exchanges of custody, and the overall emotional climate of the household.
 A parent who is dismissive of the court process or interferes with the child’s relationship with the other parent may face scrutiny themselves.